DariaCappey/VSCodeExtension/markline/README.md

 *deleteLinesWithout* : Deletes all lines NOT containing one of the searched for strings.

+Your new file content will be automatically copied to your clipboard.

 ## Release Notes

 ### 1.0.0

-Initial release of marline extension.
+- Initial release of marline extension.

 ### 1.0.1